brandonluox/Web3StarterGuide/README.md

 Every sprint entry earns a simple card in `plans/`.
 This keeps a second log for reminders and helps me critique what I would tackle next before I run any real RPC calls.

+Use `python src/auroralogger.py --plan "improve swap story" --urgency medium --tags experiment plan` to log a note and triage it for the next mini-sprint.

 ## Roadmap

 1. Draft a JSON schema to validate payloads before serialization.